-- 22. Project No G4009.07.03: Capacity-building à la carte 2009 - Marker-assisted back crossing (MABC) for drought tolerance in chickpea students for analysis of drought tolerance in chickpea (TLI- Kenyan student)
+- 18. Project No G4009.07.03: Capacity-building à la carte 2009 Marker-assisted back crossing (MABC) for drought tolerance in chickpea students for analysis of drought tolerance in chickpea (TLI- Kenyan student)

 - Duration: Dec 2009-Dec 2010; NCE: May 2013

 - Total budget: USD 100,320

-Principal Investigator and lead institute Rajeev K Varshney, ICRISAT
+Rajeev K Varshney, ICRISAT

-- EgU Paul Kimurto, Richard Mulwa - ICRISAT Pooran Gaur, Mahendar Thudi
+- EgU Paul Kimurto, Richard Mulwa - ICRISAT Pooran Gaur, Mahendar Thudi chickpea.

-The project will provide a studentship, for a PhD candidate from Egerton University (EU), Kenya for marker assisted introgression of drought tolerance related root trait QTLs into elite Kenyan cultivar of chickpea.
 Root trait QTLs (a hot spot region) have been identified in the Phase I of TLI.
 In Phase II, Egerton University Kenya, a collaborative partner, is supposed to take the lead on MABC for introgressing the root trait QTL in the farmers preferred cultivar of Kenya.
 As a part of TLI, there is a plan to train one PhD student at EU-Kenya and this student has already been identified.
 This student will undertake the research activities of Activity 5 of TLI- Phase II in Kenya.
 It is also important to note that this student would be working in close collaboration of ICRISAT and Egerton Uni and would keep on travelling to these places.
 For instance, majority of crossing and phenotyping work will be carried out at Egerton Uni while genotyping work will be carried out either at ICRISAT or by Molecular Breeding Platform of GCP.
 Expected costs on genotyping, making crosses and phenotyping etc. has been planned under TLI Phase II proposal.
 This project will take care of studentship of the student as well as living expenses in Kenya and ICRISAT, India.